 After emptying the rain gauge each week, dry the inside with a paper towel.

-- and here are some examples that apply only to special situations.
+Here are some examples of protocols that apply only to special situations -

 If there is any loud noise or anyone walks in the garden, wait 3 minutes before restarting your count.